Przewalsky's gecko

-Przewalsky's gecko (Phyllopezus przewalskii) is a species of gecko, a lizard in the family Phyllodactylidae.
+Przewalski's gecko (Phyllopezus przewalskii) or Przewalski's gecko, is a species of gecko, a lizard in the family Phyllodactylidae.
 The species is endemic to South America.

 Etymology

 The specific name, przewalskii, is in honor of Russian naturalist Nikolay Przhevalsky.

 Geographic range

 P. przewalskii is found in Argentina, Bolivia, Brazil, and Paraguay.

 Description

 The holotype has the following measurements: total length 123 mm; head, 20 mm; body, 50 mm; tail, 53 mm.